How Do You Prepare HVAC Equipment for a Storm

-The safety of you and your family is priority, but if time will let you, turn off your HVAC system and cover the outdoor equipment with a tarp.
+The welfare of you and your family should come first, but if time will let you, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
 Be sure to remove the tarp and any debris before you turn your system back on at the end of a storm.

-When the storm has passed, be sure the system is safe before powering it back on.
-First, verify there are no indicators of damage and clean any debris from around the system.
+After the storm has passed, be sure the system is safe before powering it back on.
+First, confirm there are no indicators of damage and clean any debris from around the equipment.
 Call Gordon's Service Experts for a system inspection if there is any damage or flooding to the system.
 Once you’ve had the system inspected by a professional, turn the heating and cooling system back on ASAP to help dry the home and limit mold from getting into the equipment or ductwork.

 If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Gordon's Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.